lubieowoce/sumtype/README.md

     True
 ```

+And that's all... for now!

 ### Features coming in `1.0`
-- Actually include the user annotations in the generated constructors
+- Type annotations on generated constructors
 - Default values
 - Argument typechecking - always, or in `__debug__` mode only
 - `.from_dict()`